 Discussion of the unique issues of fixed wing transports.
 Tertiary referral bias brings patients with rare conditions.
 Flight planning can be complicated by longer flight times and higher cabin pressures.
 Rare syndromes transported by Mayo teams will be presented as examples of these issues.

 When Two Hearts Collide: The Transport of Intubated Conjoined Twins

 Stephanie Meier RN, BSN, C-NPT Flight for Life Colorado,Greg Blackmon RRT, C-NPT Children’s Hospital CO- Flight for Life Colorado

 Fixed wing transport of critically ill intubated thoracopagus conjoined twins, complicated by critical airways, acuity, distance, multiple modes of transportation, size constraints, complex cardiac physiology and shared circulations.
 We describe the complex pathophysiology, transport logistics, and planning involving telemedicine, team work, equipment utilized and safety considerations.

 The Silent Killer!
 Ventilation of the Metabolic Patient: A Case Study

 Eric Bauer MBA, FP-C, CCP-C, C-NPT Air Methods Corporation

 Mechanical ventilation in the HEMS and Critical Care environments are now a standard of care for all intubated patients.
-However; often time’s programs have limited information on illness severity and do not have the available labs; ABG’s or means of identifying metabolic acidosis.
+However, often time’s programs have limited information on illness severity and do not have the available labs, ABG’s or means of identifying metabolic acidosis.
 The talk will help identify core assessment strategies the HEMS provider can use to strategically treat their ventilator dependent patient.
-Often times these critical patients have multiply variables at play; with the ability to treat these variables correctly having a direct affect on outcomes.
+Often times these critical patients have multiply variables at play, with the ability to treat these variables correctly having a direct effect on outcomes.